cloudknox/terraform-provider-cloudknox/documentation/provider/authentication/authentication.md

 ##### File Setup

-Create a a credentials file `credentials` in the directory of your choosing and ensure it is formatted as a HOCON file as shown below.
+Create a a credentials file `credentials.conf` in the directory of your choosing and ensure it is formatted as a HOCON file as shown below.

 ```HOCON
 profiles {